Cheung Wai Ki: Football

 In August 2009, Cheung played for Hong Kong in the Semi-Final competition of the 2010 EAFF Women's Football Championship.
 She started in the 8–1 loss to Chinese Taipei and the 10–0 victory over Northern Mariana Islands, scoring a brace against the latter.
-She was then brought on as a substitute in the 7–0 loss to South Korea and started in 1–0 victory over Guam.
+She was then brought on as a substitute in the 7–0 loss to South Korea and started in the 1–0 victory over Guam.

 In July 2012, Cheung played for Hong Kong in the 1st preliminary round of the 2013 EAFF Women's East Asian Cup in the 11–0 victory over Northern Mariana Islands and in the 4–3 victory over Guam, scoring the first goal of the match against the latter.
 At the conclusion of the round she won the Most Valuable Player award for the round.
-Four months later, she played for Hong Kong in the 2nd preliminary round of the tournament in the 6–0, 4–0, and 2–1 losses to China, Australia, and Chinese Taipei respectively.
+Four months later, she played for Hong Kong in the 2nd preliminary round of the tournament in the 6–0, 4–0, and 2–1 losses to China, Australia, and Chinese Taipei, respectively.

 In May 2013, Cheung played in Hong Kong's squad for the 2014 AFC Women's Asian Cup qualification tournament.
 She scored both goals in Hong Kong's 2–1 victory over Kyrgyzstan and was named player of the match.
 She also scored a goal in the 3–1 victory over Bahrain and scored an own goal in the 4–0 loss to Vietnam.

 In November 2014, Cheung played for Hong Kong in the 2nd preliminary round of the 2015 EAFF Women's East Asian Cup, starting all 3 matches which Hong Kong lost 2–0 to Chinese Taipei, 9–0 to South Korea and beat Guam 3–0.

 Cheung was in Hong Kong's squad to compete in the football at the 2014 Asian Games.

 In November 2016, Cheung was selected for Hong Kong's squad in the 2nd preliminary round of the 2017 EAFF E-1 Football Championship.
 She played in the 5–0 loss to Chinese Taipei and in the 14–0 loss to South Korea, scoring an own goal against the latter.
 She also played and scored the only goal in the 1–0 victory over Guam.

 In April 2017, Cheung played in Hong Kong's squad for the 2018 AFC Women's Asian Cup qualification tournament.
 She scored the only goal for Hong Kong in the group, in the 2–1 loss to Uzbekistan.
 She also started for Hong Kong in the 5–0 loss to North Korea, in the 6–0 loss to South Korea, and in the 2–0 loss to India.

 In November 2018, Cheung represented Hong Kong in the first round of the 2020 AFC Women's Olympic Qualifying Tournament.
 She scored Hong Kong's first goal in the 4–0 victory over Lebanon and started in the 1–1 draw with Iran.
 In both matches she was the player of the match.